Haskeeb265/Attackbot_v1/docs/Flow.md

 - **Finding (or Finding Candidate):** A potential vulnerability discovered by a scanner.
 At this stage it's unverified — we think we found an XSS, but haven't confirmed it actually works yet.

-- **Queue (`scan.jobs`, `report.jobs`):** Services in AttackBot don't call each other directly for heavy work.
+- **Queue (`scan.jobs`, `report.jobs`, etc.):** Services in AttackBot don't call each other directly for heavy work.
 Instead, they drop messages onto RabbitMQ queues (think of them as conveyor belts).
 One service puts a message on the belt, and another service picks it up when it's ready.
 This means if a service crashes, the message isn't lost — it stays on the belt until someone processes it.

 - **Redis Lock:** A distributed lock stored in Redis that prevents two workers from doing the same work at the same time.
 For example, if a scan for program X is already running, a Redis lock prevents a second scan for program X from starting.